mconigliaro/conveyor/README.rst

 To Do
 -----
-- Fix duplicate watchers problem
+- More tests
+- Implement app handler